civilwargeeky/mendeley-python-sdk/README.md

 The base Mendeley branch has not been updated in 7 years.
 I have implemented code from all the active pull requests and from one of the Mendeley forks also

 Implemented:
-- Session should automatically refresh OAuth2 tokens: wrongu/mendeley-python-sdk
+- Session should automatically refresh OAuth2 tokens: [wrongu/mendeley-python-sdk](https://github.com/wrongu/mendeley-python-sdk/tree/master)
-- Implemented a function for creating a new document directly from a Requests response: fdroessler/mendeley-python-sdk/tree/document_from_requests
+- Implemented a function for creating a new document directly from a Requests response: [fdroessler/mendeley-python-sdk/tree/document_from_requests](https://github.com/fdroessler/mendeley-python-sdk/tree/document_from_requests)
-- Added the ability to access and manipulate folders in Mendeley: cjblocker/mendeley-python-sdk/tree/folders
+- Added the ability to access and manipulate folders in Mendeley: [cjblocker/mendeley-python-sdk/tree/folders](https://github.com/cjblocker/mendeley-python-sdk/tree/folders)
-- Add support for accessing ScopusID for authors: jsabuco/mendeley-python-sdk/tree/master
+- Add support for accessing ScopusID for authors: [jsabuco/mendeley-python-sdk/tree/master](https://github.com/jsabuco/mendeley-python-sdk/tree/master)
-- Update requirements.txt to remove decade-old pinned dependencies: trldp/mendeley-python-sdk/tree/master
+- Update requirements.txt to remove decade-old pinned dependencies: [trldp/mendeley-python-sdk/tree/master](https://github.com/trldp/mendeley-python-sdk/tree/master)
-- Update setup.py to remove decades-old dependencies: felliott/mendeley-python-sdk/tree/osf-dep-updates
+- Update setup.py to remove decade-old dependencies: [felliott/mendeley-python-sdk/tree/osf-dep-updates](https://github.com/felliott/mendeley-python-sdk/tree/feature/osf-dep-updates)

 New Features:
 - You can call session.documents.create_pdf_from_requests(response, filename) to directly create a new document from a PDF